Nullspace-Colombia/unray-bridge/README.md

 ### Multiagent Workflow
 As well as in the single-agent case, the environment dynamics are defined externally in the UE5 Scenario.
-The BridgeEnv lets RLlib comunicate with the enviornment via TPC/IP connection, sending the agent actions defined by ray algorithms and reciving the observation vectors from the environment for the trainer to train.
-The `MultiAgentBridgeEnv`creates the **connection_handler** that allow to maintain the socket communication.
+Unray lets RLlib comunicate with the enviornment via TPC/IP connection, sending the agent actions defined by ray algorithms and reciving the observation vectors from the environment for the trainer to train.

 #### 1. How does the multiagent dictionaries are structured for sending to UE5 ?
 Suppose we have *n-agents* in the environment.
 Each of them with a given **a_i** action vector.
 This means that we have a total data of the sum of sizes for each action vector.
 Hence, stacking these vectors we got the final buffer that is send to the socket server from UE5.